nhrap-dev/HHIT/README.md

 ## Requirements

 The HHIT requires Hazus, ArcGIS Desktop, Anaconda, and an active internet connection.
-Anaconda is a free software that automatically manages Python packages required to run Hazus open source tools, including the Hazus Python package: https://fema-nhrap.s3.amazonaws.com/Hazus/Python/build/html/index.html
+Anaconda is software that automatically manages Python packages required to run Hazus open source tools, including the Hazus Python package.

 1. Go to https://www.anaconda.com/distribution/